JamesBisese/django_partial_date/README.md

 store instantaneous observations (recorded to the minute) and annual and monthly and daily statistics for those observations in a single table.
 I'm guessing that querying is going to be key - because queries will all need to use the precision flag.

+Even though I don't want to use it, I wonder if I should include seconds and store the precision in milliseconds location just to allow for the additional step???

 Django custom model field for partial datetimes with the form YYYY, YYYY-MM, YYYY-MM-DD, YYYY-MM-DD HH, YYYY-MM-DD HH:mm

  * Works with DRF